Read about what Universal Credit is and how you can claim it.

-To receive help with paying your Council Tax you will need to claim Council Tax Support from the Council.
-Find out more information about Council Tax Support here
+To receive help with paying your Council Tax you will need to claim Council Tax Support from us.
+Find out more information about Council Tax Support.

-When either the housing element of Universal Credit or Housing Benefit is less than the rent you have to pay, you can claim Discretionary Housing Payment from the Council.
-Find out more information about Discretionary Housing Payment here
+When either the housing element of Universal Credit or Housing Benefit is less than the rent you have to pay, you can claim Discretionary Housing Payment from us.
+Find out more information about Discretionary Housing Payment.

 Universal Credit is a single monthly payment to provide help with living costs and rent.
 Westminster Citizens Advice can provide money advice if you need help budgeting for all your outgoings from a single monthly payment.

 Universal Credit makes it easier for people to move from benefits into work.
 We have coaches trained to support people into employment.
-Find out more information about our service and contact us here:
+Find out more information about our service.